Switched Off: Save free TV for older people

 Sign our petition to save free TV for older people.

-The BBC is considering removing the right to free TV licences for the over 75s.
-Together, we must demand the Government takes back responsibility for funding free TV licences for everyone over 75.
+The BBC has announced they plan to means test TV licences for the over 75s.
+That means they'll only be free for people receiving Pension Credit.
+We believe this change will harm millions of older people who rely on their TV.
+Together, we must demand the Government takes back responsibility for funding free TV licences.

 How will older people be affected?

 Removing older people's access to TV would be an unthinkably cruel blow when many are already facing huge challenges.
 Quotes on this page are from real people who'd be affected by the decision.